wf4ever/ro-manager/src/roverlay/roverlay.md

 5. (URIs in RDF responses (all syntaxes) re-written - this might not be needed if the roiverlay server always returns relative URIs.
 5. (URIs in HTML responses re-written - see http://apache.webthing.com/mod_proxy_html/)

-An alternative possible approach would be to modify the service to work in conjunction with APacahe's `ProxyPreserveHost On` directive, and to use the incoming host as the root fort all generated URIs in data and headers.
+An alternative possible approach would be to modify the service to work in conjunction with Apache's `ProxyPreserveHost On` directive, and to use the incoming host as the root for all generated URIs in data and headers.